 When an eHealth solution is the primary vehicle for delivery of care, then the legal and ethical issues are wide and will arise not only in terms of privacy and data protection, but also in terms of complying with competition rules and meeting safety and quality requirements to mention but a few.

-ICT technical specifications are not developed by European standardisation organisations, international standardisation organisations, or national standardisation bodies.
+ICT technical specifications are not developed by European or international standardisation organisations, or by national standardisation bodies.
 They do not fall under any of the categories of standards and approvals laid down in the EU’s public procurement legislation.
 To provide for the possibility that tenders for public procurement could refer to such ICT technical specifications, the Regulation lays down a procedure for the identification of selected ICT technical specifications eligible for referencing.
-These specifications are produced openly and meeting specific requirements on both the ICT specifications and the process of their development, set by the Regulation.
+These specifications are produced openly, meeting specific requirements on both the ICT specifications and the process of their development, set by the Regulation.

-Public authorities can therefore make use of the full range of specifications when buying IT hardware, software and services, This, in turn, creates more competition in the field, reducing the risk of lock-in to proprietary systems.
-Through an Implementing Decision the European Commission has identified 27 IHE profile as such suitable ICT interoperability specifications that healthcare providers can reference in public procurement, hence operationalizing a major legal enabler for standards based procurement by health care providers.
+Public authorities can therefore make use of the full range of specifications when buying IT hardware, software and services.
+This, in turn, creates more competition in the field, reducing the risk of lock-in to proprietary systems.
+Through an Implementing Decision, the European Commission has identified 27 IHE profile as such suitable ICT interoperability specifications that healthcare providers can reference in public procurement, hence operationalising a major legal enabler for standards-based procurement by healthcare providers.

 The GDPR requires that all processing of data has a legal basis and that appropriate safeguards are in place.
 The high financial and reputational cost of being in breach of the GDPR is a worry to hospitals.
 The use of health data (for example, in EHRs) for direct patient care and internal quality monitoring is less of a problem to most health care providers.
 Cross-border care transfers are sometimes seen as a cause for concern, but if the transfer is within Europe and the purpose is to support safe continuity to a hospital’s patient receiving care whilst abroad, the legal basis should be the same as for a hospital’s internal data use for direct care.